 Here the facilitator focuses the team on the challenges identified in the Information Sharing portion of the meeting and on generating, developing and implementing ideas to get them resolved.
 Alternatively, team members can share lessons learned on challenging situations and the facilitator can lead the group through a discussion on how to integrate ideas and insights derived from their experience.

 When we teach clients innovation skills, process and tools, they find they are much better equipped to productively engage in the creative thinking and creative problem solving that this part of the weekly action review meeting needs.
-Click here to learn about our courses.
+Click here to learn about our creativity and innovation training.

 Part 3 – Decision-making